The indie-friendly, privacy-respecting ad network

 Set the weekly network price

-This is the total cash advertisers put into a hypothetical week.
+This is the total cash advertisers put into a sample week.

 $10,000